CHVong/ColorPicker/README.md

 - Add a menu for multiple color parameters (Hex/HSL values)
 - Add ability to undo delete / recover recently deleted saved sets
-- Smooth out responsiveness throughout different browsers
+- Smooth out responsiveness for different devices/browsers
-- Add a layout re-design for mobile view
+- Add a layout re-design strictly for mobile view
 - Revisit js and css interaction by adding/removing classes instead of hard coding
 - Revisit implementation of loops to optimize event listeners
 - Consider replacing the use of transition in css for animation